nain-F49FF806/composerr/README.md

 Basically, we are doing error compositions.
 You can define your individual base errors anyway you like.
 The only requirement is that they implement the `std::error::Error` trait.
+Here we have used `io::Error` and `fmt::Error` from the standard library for succintness.

 Then for each function that you want to provide precise error information for.
 Just declare the `errorset`.
 Leave the return Error type as inferred ( `_` ) so the macro can replace it with the composed error enum.